phughk/www.surrealdb.com/app/blog/2024-05-09-why-surrealdb-future.md

 To achieve this we needed to design a new data structure, [an Immutable Versioned Adaptive Radix Trie (VART)](https://surrealdb.com/blog/vart-a-persistent-data-structure-for-snapshot-isolation/?utm_source=blog&utm_medium=post).

-> The term "Versioned" in VART signifies the use of versioning, indicating a chronological record of every modification made to the tree.
+> The term "**Versioned**" in VART signifies the use of versioning, indicating a chronological record of every modification made to the tree.
 >
 > The "**Adaptive**" attribute refers to the dynamic node sizes and the path compression technique, aimed at optimizing space utilization and enhancing overall performance.
 >